+A lot of people are eager to know how to start blogging.
 You may have heard that the core principle of blogging is good writing.
 And that if you aren’t good at churning out well-crafted pieces, there is no point in doing it.
 Although there is partial truth in it, blogging is a lot more than you know.

 If you already write or are thinking about writing blogs only for money, with no real love for the art involved in it, you will fail.
 There are a number of factors that influence the rise of a blog- exceptional content, marketing and persistence.
 Discounting any of these could be fatal for your blog.

 The good news is that if you are confident and learn the “tricks of the trade”, you will almost certainly be able to generate a loyal customer/fan base and earn your way to success!